-When put into a stuff sack, it can compress to the size of a peanut butter and jelly sandwich.
-Unlike other contenders that have built-in stuff systems, it does not come with this feature.
-It wasn't uncommon for us to stuff this jacket into a backpack when it got too hot.
+When stored in a separate stuff sack, this jacket is lightweight and compressive.
+Unfortunately, the wool insulation isn't as compressive as other hi-loft competitors, but it can still easily be stuffed into a backpack.
+When put into a stuff sack, it can compress to the size of a peanut butter and jelly sandwich, and it wasn't uncommon for us to stuff this jacket into a pack when it got too hot.

 When caught in a rainstorm on a hike, this jacket became saturated with water.
 Luckily, the water didn't permeate to the inner layers, keeping us dry.
 While the insulation eventually did get a little wet, we still felt warm hiking on the trail.
-Have no fear if you accidentally get caught in the rain.
-This will keep you warm, even if the fabrics do eventually saturate after several minutes of moisture.
+Have no fear if you accidentally get caught in the rain; it will keep you warm, even if the fabrics do eventually saturate after several minutes of moisture.
 But, if you expect to be in a fair amount of rain, you'll want to bring along your rain or hardshell.

 Comfort & Coziness

+We love the Ortovox Piz Bial's reversible nature; you basically get two different jackets for the price of one!
 The reversible option is not available with a hood; if a hood is a must, they do have other options that appear to be constructed of similar materials.
 Aside from that, this jacket isn't incredibly cozy but it sure is comfortable.
 It layers easily and has lots of room in both the torso and arms, which will allow for a base layer and fleece to be worn comfortably underneath.

 Wearing it with bulkier mid-layers is no issue.
 The Pertex Quantum liner easily slides against even the fleeciest of layers, while the arms offer lots of room for additional layers.
 We love the different pocket options, which are dependent upon how you wear the jacket.
 On one side, it has one taller, but shallow chest pocket that's big enough to fit a smaller iPhone.